jsnellbaker/express-logger-project/README.md

 Run `npm install` to setup dependencies.

 # test locally
-Run `node app.js` to start local server.
+Run `npm start` to start local server.

 Send `GET` or `POST` requests to `http://localhost:3000/endpoint` in the following manner: